Azure/Enterprise-Scale-for-AKS/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ## Provide yourself Access to Create Secrets in your Key vault

-1. Go to the Azure portal and find your container registry.
+1. Go to the Azure portal and find your Key vault.
 2. Click on **Access policies** under **Settings** in the left blade![add access policy](../media/add-access-policy-acr.png)
 3. Select the required access policies ![add access policy](../media/add-access-policy-acr2.png)
 4. Under **Select principal** click on the **None selected** link and select the user group(s) you created for this to provide you and everyone in the group access to the Key vault